Urko González de Zárate

-Urko González de Zarate Quirós (born 20 March 2001) is a Spanish professional footballer who plays as a defender for Real Sociedad B.
+Urko González de Zárate Quirós (born 20 March 2001) is a Spanish professional footballer who plays as either a centre-back or a defensive midfielder for RCD Espanyol.

 Club career

 González de Zárate was born in Vitoria-Gasteiz, Álava, Basque Country, and was a Real Sociedad youth graduate.
 He made his senior debut with the C-team on 3 February 2019, coming on as a second-half substitute in a 2–2 Tercera División away draw against CD Santurtzi.

 González de Zárate was definitely promoted to the C's ahead of the 2019–20 season, and subsequently became a regular starter for the side.
 On 1 July 2020, he renewed his contract until 2024, and was promoted to the reserves in Segunda División B.

 González de Zárate made his first team – and La Liga – debut on 20 September 2020, replacing Ander Guevara late into a 0–0 home draw against Real Madrid.
+On 4 January 2024, he was definitely promoted to the main squad, being assigned the number 15 jersey.

+On 23 January 2025, after being rarely used, González de Zárate was loaned to fellow top tier side RCD Espanyol until the end of the campaign.
+On 28 August, he signed a permanent five-year contract with the Pericos.